viafintech/autonfs/README.md

 # AutoNFS

-AutoNFS is a client-side autofs-free NFS Share Automount-Script, initially designed for Debian Squeeze or derivates.
+AutoNFS is a client-side autofs-free NFS Share Automount-Script, initially designed for Debian Squeeze or derivates it now also runs smoothly on systems that use SysVinit, Upstart or Systemd init-systems like Ubuntu, OpenSUSE or RHEL/CentOS.

-The initial Github version of AutoNFS v1.2.1 - as is - running quite well and stable in our production environment containing of about 20 NFS Shares and one NFS 3 Server - all with latest Debian Squeeze
+## Available versions

+If you want the latest stable version of AutoNFS you can easily stick with the master branch.
+If you want a specific version, checkout the respective branch.
+The latest stuff is always available on the Development branch.

 ## Installation and Usage